Bons-io/plantClient/README.md

 # plantClient

-Software for a raspberry pi coupled to a moisture sensor to send soil moisture data to a central node server.
+Enables a raspberry pi (coupled with a moisture sensor) to send soil moisture data to a central node server.